sbercloud-terraform/terraform-provider-sbercloud/docs/resources/elb_listener.md

   backend servers.
 The default value is false.
 This parameter is valid only when the protocol is set to *HTTP* or *HTTPS*.

+* `real_ip` - (Optional, Bool) Specifies whether to transfer the source IP address of the client to backend servers through the HTTP header of the packet.
+The default value is false.
+This parameter is valid only when the protocol is set to **HTTP** or **HTTPS**.

 * `access_policy` - (Optional, String) Specifies the access policy for the listener.
 Valid options are *white* and *black*.